 The first school logo was introduced when the school was established in 1965 by the founding Principal, Mr Cyril Jensen.
 The badge was white and brown.

 Chong Boon Secondary School was established in 1994.
-The school crest, introduced by founding principal Mrs Cecilia Lee, featured a golden flaming tree set in a brown background.
-It displays the values of Competence, Benevolence and Steadfastness, which form an acronym that resembles the school’s name, CBS.
+The school crest, introduced by founding Principal Mrs Cecilia Lee, featured a golden flaming tree set in a brown background.
+It displays the values of Compassion, Benevolence and Steadfastness, which form an acronym that resembles the school's name, CBS.

 Interpretation (2006 – 2017)

 In 2018, Chong Boon Secondary School and Yio Chu Kang Secondary School merged.
 The existing YCKSS logo was retained but given a new interpretation to incorporate elements of the CBSS logo.
 A key part of the reinterpretation is the adoption of metaphors related to nature in the CBSS concept.
-This replaces the industrial metaphor of the motor in the YCKSS concept.
-In this way the Merged School draws reference to a feature of the CBSS identity, environmental education.
+In this way, the merged school draws reference to a feature of the CBSS identity, environmental education.